Alejandrehl/micard-app/README.md

 - Always work with `SafeArea` widget will prevent future problems
 - The way of apply margins is use `EdgeInsets` methods
 - `Column` widget accept an array of widgets
+- `Column` can accept multiple params like `verticalDirection: VerticalDirection.up`

 ### Links